dpretorius/dpretorius.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 🌟 Hi there!
-I'm Daniella Pretorius, a passionate explorer in the fascinating realms of protein biochemistry and structural biology.
-Currently, I'm on an exciting journey pursuing my PhD at Imperial College London in the [James W. Murray](https://profiles.imperial.ac.uk/j.w.murray/about) lab. 🧬✨

-🔬 My scientific adventure is driven by an insatiable curiosity to unravel the mysteries of proteins and to innovate novel structures that push the boundaries of bioengineering. 🧪🔍

-🌍 I also had the incredible opportunity to join the [Sergey Ovchinnikov](https://www.solab.org/home) group as a visiting PhD researcher at MIT.
-This enriching experience has broadened my horizons and deepened my commitment to advancing our understanding of the biological world. 🌐🎓
+I'm Daniella Pretorius, a PhD student at Imperial College London in the [James W. Murray lab](https://profiles.imperial.ac.uk/j.w.murray/about) as a part of the [EPSRC BioDesign CDT](https://www.imperial.ac.uk/synthetic-biology/cdt-biodesign-engineering/).
+I also had the incredible opportunity to join the [Sergey Ovchinnikov lab](https://www.solab.org/home) as a visiting PhD researcher at MIT.

+🔬 My research interests lie in exploring protein space and designing novel proteins.
+I work in both wet and dry labs, taking ideas from the computer to experimentally determined structures.
+I'm particularly interested in using and manipulating ML models for protein structure and sequence, extracting insights to understand what these models learn, and using this information to guide protein design.

+🧬 Before my PhD, I trained as a biochemist at Imperial College London and then went on to set up COVID-19 diagnostics labs with [OpenCell](https://www.opencell.bio/) during the pandemic.
+Outside of my academic career, I have an active art practice art 🎨, enjoy running 🏃‍♀️, and have a facination with snails 🐌.

+📬 Feel free to reach out to chat!